MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 ```
 #### Note:
 - We can get the above links by copying the link against name of the package.
 - Zipfiles are downloaded into your home directory.
-Now create a folder to unzip the files to `/opt/oracle/` using the following command `mkdir /opt/oracle`
+Now create a folder using the following command `mkdir /opt/oracle` to unzip the files.

 ## Extracting zip files to '/opt/oracle' directory
 - Navigate to `/opt/oracle` folder using the following command `cd /opt/oracle`